RazrabGit/MAOYSchoolMod/README.md

 4. Download [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/) and drop it into "Lethal Company\BepInEx\plugins\"
 5. Download this mod and move all files to "Lethal Company\BepInEx\\plugins\".

+# Credits

+- IAmBatby for "LethalLevelLoader".
+- Evasia for "LethalLib" and UnityTemplateProject.
+- AudioKnight for video tutorial about LLL.